 You can, and you will recover from this.

-With a narcissists inability to care and have empathy towards others; they just can not love on a deep level, they can not truly connect with others.
+With a narcissists inability to care and have empathy towards others, they just can not love on a deep unconditional level.
+They can not truly connect with others.

 As they live and think as they do, they have their own perceptions only and don’t see others, so they feel like others are trying to get one over on them, so they must get in their first.